 Nebraska Corrections report inmate’s death

-LINCOLN, Neb.
-(WOWT) - The Nebraska Department of Correctional Services reports that one inmate has died on Thursday night.
+MCCOOK, Neb.
+(WOWT) - The Nebraska Department of Correctional Services confirmed the death of a 35-year-old man on Monday.

-NDCS officials say that Atlee Mosemann, 41, died Thursday morning at the Nebraska State Penitentiary.
+Officials say Charles Spray died on Sunday at the McCook Community Hospital and the cause of death is currently unknown.
+Spray was serving a four to six year sentence at Work Ethic Camp for a strangulation charge out of Dodge County.

-Documents reveal that Mosemann was serving a 16-20 year sentence for second-degree sexual assault of a child out of Hitchcock County.
+It’s reported he started his sentence on Feb.
+24, 2021, and there will be an investigation by a grand jury.

 Copyright 2021 WOWT.
 All rights reserved.